Skip to main content

 Sampling

 The sample is further stratified by local authority to ensure even geographical spread across the three countries.
-The local authority classifications used were those that existed when the sample was first selected in July 2020 for Wave 1 and have not been updated to show current boundaries.
+The local authority classifications used are those that existed when the sample was first selected in July 2020 for Wave 1 and have not been updated to show current boundaries.
 Within each local authority the sample is stratified by degree of deprivation to ensure a broadly representative sample in terms of income level.
 In each wave, a reserve sample is also drawn at the same time as the main sample.
 More details on this can be found in the ‘Sampling’ section.

 In each selected household, up to two adults (aged 16 years or over) are invited to participate in the survey.
 In the interests of maximising the response rate, no selection criteria (other than being aged 16 years or over) are imposed regarding the selection of individuals within each household.